|Approved by||Chief Financial Officer|

 'Sell or otherwise dispose of, or mortgage or otherwise charge, an asset or interest in an asset, where the value of the asset or interest does not exceed an amount determined by the Minister or an amount ascertained in accordance with a formula determined by the Minister'.

-(b) The following assets cannot be disposed of without first obtaining government approval.
-In all cases you should contact Financial Services Division on how to proceed:
+- The following fixed assets cannot be disposed of without first obtaining government approval:

 Consumer Guarantees Act 1993